- What is your school code?

 Each school is designated with a federal school code.
-You can look it up by institution but Divers Institute’s OPEID code is 01148100.
+You can look it up by institution, but Divers Institute’s OPEID code is 011481.

 I want to pay cash, do you accept (insert form of payment)?

 We accept most forms of payment.
-A payment plan specific to you will be discussed and outlined with your Financial Aid Representative.
+A payment plan specific to you will be discussed and outlined with your Financial Aid Administrator.